-In this phase you will begin to think through the problem you’re trying to solve, estimate the necessary resources and partnerships and determine if a challenge is the appropriate tool for addressing your goals.
-This process will help you identify the goals and desired outcomes of your efforts and lead you to the most impactful result.
+In this phase you’ll begin to think through the problem you’re trying to solve, estimate the necessary resources and consider partnerships within and outside government.
+This will help identify goals and desired outcomes and determine if a challenge is the appropriate tool for achieving results.